nndey/artemisia-annua-rna-seq-project/README.md

 - Aligned reads (STAR)
 - Transcript quantification (Salmon)

-The final cleaned input data produced by Salmon is then fed to
+The final cleaned input data produced by Salmon is then fed manually into Quarto notebooks in the `notebooks` directory for further downstream analysis.

 ## Acknowledgements